YorickSpenrath/ICPM2021/README.md

 # ICPM2021

 This is the open source repository for the ICPM 2021 Submission.
-Code will be uploaded soon due to illness.
+The code is a part of a larger project on consumer journey analysis.
+This is a copy relevant to the submitted paper.